opentelekomcloud-docs/tag-management-service/umn/source/getting_started.rst

 Constraints
 -----------

--  Each resource supports up to 10 key-value pairs.
+-  Each resource supports up to 20 key-value pairs.
 -  For each resource, each tag key must be unique, and each tag key can have only one tag value.
 -  You can enter a maximum of 36 and 43 characters for **Key** and **Value**, respectively.
 Both **Key** and **Value** can contain only digits, letters, hyphens (-), at signs (@), and underscores (_).

 Adding Tags on the TMS Console
 ------------------------------

+You can tag your resources using TMS to classify and manage your resources centrally.

 #.
 Log in to the management console.